Griot: Musical instruments used by griots

 In addition to being singers and social commentators, griots are often skilled instrumentalists.
-Their instruments include the kora, the khalam (or xalam), the goje (or n'ko in the Mandinka language), the balafon, the junjung, and the ngoni.
+Their instruments include stringed instruments like the kora, the khalam (or xalam), the ngoni, the kontigi, and the goje (or n'ko in the Mandinka language).
+Other instruments include the balafon, and the junjung.

 The kora is a long-necked lute-like instrument with 21 strings.
 The xalam is a variation of the kora, and usually consists of fewer than five strings.
 Both have gourd bodies that act as resonator.
 The ngoni is also similar to these two instruments, with five or six strings.
 The balafon is a wooden xylophone, while the goje is a stringed instrument played with a bow, much like a fiddle.

 According to the Encyclopædia Britannica: "West African plucked lutes such as the konting, khalam, and the nkoni (which was noted by Ibn Baṭṭūṭah in 1353) may have originated in ancient Egypt.
 The khalam is claimed to be the ancestor of the banjo.
 Another long-necked lute is the ramkie of South Africa."

-Griots also wrote stories that children enjoyed listening to.
-These stories were passed down to their children.
+A story about the kora, told by Malian griot Toumani Diabaté, is that the instrument was invented by one of his ancestors, and it used to have twenty-two strings.
+He was chasing his fiancée, who ran into a cave.
+The griot was right behind her, but when he came out of the cave, he had a kora.
+His fiancée was nowhere to be found.
+To commemorate her, he played the kora with twenty-two strings, and as a tribute to him when he died, one of the strings was taken off.